Wolkabout/WolkGatewayModule-Bluetooth/README.md

 apt-get install autotools-dev autoconf libtool m4 zlib1g-dev cmake python python-pip && python -m pip install conan
 ```

-To install bluez 5.5 with all it's dependencies you can run the install_bluez.sh script
+To install bluez 5.5 with all it's dependencies you can run the `install_bluez.sh` script
-located in the /dependencies folder of this project.
+located in the `dependencies` folder of this project.
 After installing bluez it's recommended you reboot your system and check whether it was updated by invoking
 ```sh
 bluetoothctl -v